thiagoferrax/little-url/README.md

 #### Next steps

 There are still other requirements that will guide the next steps of this API implementation:
-* Add an API for gathering different statistics
-* Implement an authentication service
+* Implement authentication and authorization services
 * Implement a cache to improve API performance

 ## Architecture overview